Transcatheter Aortic Valve Implantation

 new valve to replace the old one.

-- Your doctor will take measurements and images to make sure your new valve works properly,
+Your surgeon will take measurements and images to make sure your new valve works properly,

 before removing the catheters.

-- Your doctor will close your femoral artery and the incision in your groin area with
+Your surgeon will close your femoral artery/vein and the incision in your groin area

 What happens after TAVI?

-You will be moved to the intensive care area of the hospital, so you can be monitored
+You may be moved to the intensive care area of the hospital, so you can be monitored

-After your doctors feel you have recovered enough to go home, follow all instructions
+After your healthcare providers feel you have recovered enough to go home, follow

-Complete recovery may take several weeks.
+Complete recovery may take 1 to 2 weeks.
 Here are some helpful guidelines to follow

 as you heal: